 As part of the Wake County Transit Plan Major Investment Study (MIS), the 20 miles of BRT infrastructure defined by the Wake Transit Plan will be further refined into specific concept alignments.
-In order to select a preferred routing for each general corridor and to prioritize the implementation of BRT infrastructure, the evaluation framework will be applied to understand the relative performance of potential corridor alignments and configurations, and their ability to meet the community's goals.
+In order to select a preferred routing for each general corridor and also prioritize the implementation of BRT infrastructure, the evaluation framework will be applied to understand the relative performance of potential corridor alignments and configurations, and their ability to meet the community's goals.

 The evaluation metrics shown in Figure 1 are meant to allow potential BRT corridors to be compared to one another in order to identify which alignment alternatives have the potential to be most successful.
-Comparisons will be made over two tiers of evaluation, described below.
-Please note that both tiers of the evaluation will take place within Phase 1 of the MIS planning process:
+Comparisons will be made over two phases of evaluation, described below:

-- Tier 1: All potential concept alignments within each of the four corridors will be evaluated in order to understand strengths and weaknesses of each of the variants within the north, south, east, and west corridors.
+- Phase 1: All potential concept alignments within each of the four corridors will be evaluated in order to understand strengths and weaknesses of each of the variants within the north, south, east, and west corridors.
 Because corridors with multiple variants may have shared segments that are common to two or more variants, all concept alignments within a corridor will be broken into unique segments.
 This will ensure that the evaluation produces clear comparisons to aid decisions about which segments to piece together to create a preferred alignment within each corridor.
-The results of this tier will also provide a baseline understanding of how the four corridors compare to each other. - Tier 2: Using the results of the Tier 1 evaluation, the travel demand analysis, and feedback from the public engagement process, potential BRT projects will be defined.
-Projects may include different configurations of the selected north, south, east, and west corridor alignments from Tier 1.
+The results of this phase will also provide a baseline understanding of how the four corridors compare to each other. - Phase 2: Using the results of the Phase 1 evaluation, the travel demand analysis, and feedback from the public engagement process, potential BRT projects will be defined.
+Projects may include different configurations of the selected north, south, east, and west corridor alignments from Phase 1.
 The evaluation framework will be applied to potential BRT projects in order to understand how they compare to one another.

-While most metrics will be used in both evaluation tiers, those that incorporate ridership projections will only be applied during Tier 2.
-This is because the ridership modeling effort will be conducted once BRT "projects" are defined, which will take place after the Tier 1 evaluation and likely include combinations of the north, south, east, and west corridors.
+While most metrics will be used in both evaluation phases, those that incorporate ridership projections will only be applied during Phase 2.
+This is because the ridership modeling effort will be conducted once BRT "projects" are defined, which will take place after the Phase 1 evaluation and likely include combinations of the north, south, east, and west corridors.